negarbaharmand/ToDo-React/README.md

-This repository contains a simple TODO list application built using React and Vite.
-It allows users to add, edit and remove tasks, as well as mark them as completed.
+This repository contains a simple TODO list application built using React.
+It allows users to add, edit and remove tasks, as well as mark them as complete.

 ## Installation